milkyspace/ducksvpn-amnezia/readme.md

 - WireGuardVPN
 - Docker

-And of course DUCKS VPN itself is open source with a [public repository][dill] on GitHub.
+And of course DUCKS VPN itself is open source with a public repository on GitHub.

 ## Installation